Rebecca Hauk

 A private graveside service will take place in the Spring of 2025; Rebecca will be laid to rest alongside her beloved parents at Black Point Cemetery, Scarborough.

-3. So very sorry to hear of her passing.
-My deepest condolences to her family and friends. 🙏
+So sorry to hear this.
+Sending thoughts and prayers to her family and friends.

 Danny